 Are there any additional topics or elements you wish to bring to our attention or add?

 The criteria according to which the Youth Time is working and acting, as I have already mentioned, are under high criteria and ethical principles.
 That is the fundamental principle that should continue to work.
-I look forward to our encounter, to working together and to our joint experiences.
+I look forward to our encounter, to working together and to our joint experiences about success.

 Photo: Zagreb School of Business